ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>The emergence of quantum computing in UI/UX designs signals a monumental shift for the computing sector.
 By utilizing proprietary dynamics…</blockquote>

 <h3>5.
-The Future of Design: Buckle Up for These UX/UI Trends in 2024! - <a href="https://medium.com/@shailesh.7890/the-future-of-design-buckle-up-for-these-ux-ui-trends-in-2024-a9d5dfef12c5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top UI/UX Design Trends 2024 - <a href="https://medium.com/@rakshagarambha/top-ui-ux-design-trends-2024-243ab5220f10" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shailesh Chauhan`**
+✍️ **posted by `Rakshagarambha`**

-<blockquote>Get ready to level up your design game with these cutting-edge trends that will shape the future of UX/UI.</blockquote>
+<blockquote>The Future of UI/UX Design: Top Trends to Watch Out for in 2024</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-JavaScript’s import attributes: A New Way to Handle JSON Imports - <a href="https://medium.com/@asierr/javascripts-import-attributes-a-new-way-to-handle-json-imports-036246afc355" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Future of async in JavaScript: What’s Changing in ES2025? - <a href="https://medium.com/@asierr/the-future-of-async-in-javascript-whats-changing-in-es2025-86a633159ae3" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `asierr.dev`**

-<blockquote>JavaScript is evolving, and one of the latest additions to the language is import attributes, a feature that makes importing JSON files…</blockquote>
+<blockquote>JavaScript’s async capabilities have revolutionized the way we handle asynchronous operations, making code more readable and maintainable…</blockquote>

 <h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2025 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>